elashish14/blog/content/why-i-prefer-document-typesetters.md

 ## Complexity of Document Formats

-The [ODF][5] standard was spearheaded by the developers of the LibreOffice suite (at the time when the project was known as OpenOffice.org), while Microsoft led the standardization of the [OOXML][6] format (in a very controversial manner one might recall).
+The [ODF][5] standard was spearheaded by the developers of the LibreOffice suite (during the period when the project was known as OpenOffice.org), while Microsoft led the standardization of the [OOXML][6] format (in a very controversial manner one might recall).
 ODF is a somewhat complex (but still well-designed) standard, and OOXML is an incredibly complex one - the standard